LyfeOnEdge/unofficial-appstore/README.md

  - Opening project pages
  - Threaded operations mean the app no longer becomes unresponsive with big downloads
  - Self-updater
+ - Buttons load dynamically so only what you need to see loads, this reduces startup time to only a few seconds.

 #### Future plans:
  - Add sorting to lists
- - Thread window drawing
  - Improve look and feel with google's material design
  - Add "esc" and "backspace" as hotkeys to exit the details window
- - Direct memloader integration (SD only) for installation directly over usb
+ - Direct memloader integration (SD only) for installation directly over USB.

 ***

 # How to run: